aokranj/website-pdkranj.si/public/wp-content/plugins/wp-dark-mode/readme.txt

 1. **Presets Color Schema** – 5 exclusive presets color schema available to quickly change the dark mode color from the predefined presets.
 1. **Custom Switch Text** – You can change the light/dark text of the switch.
 1. **Excludes Elements** – You can exclude specific elements being affected by the dark mode by using the CSS selectors.
-1. **Include Elements** - Only the elements within the selectors applied by dark mode.
+1. **Include Elements** - Only the elements within the selectors are applied by dark mode.
-1. **Excluded Pages** – You can exclude specific pages from dark mode.
+1. **Exclude Pages** – You can exclude specific pages from dark mode.
 1. **Exclude posts & pages** - You can exclude all the pages and posts on your website from dark mode except the specific ones (where you want dark mode).
 1. **Exclude post tags & categories** - You can also exclude all the post tags from dark mode.
 Keep only the specific tags whitelisted for dark mode.
 1. **Exclude custom post type** - You can also enable dark mode only for specific post types, excluding all.